 Zack, owner and co-founder of Portland Paddle, is a Maine native who lives on Munjoy Hill a few blocks from the East End Beach.
 He's been paddling on whitewater and the ocean since he was 11.
 During his 17 years as a guide, Zack has led countless kayaking and canoeing trips throughout the coast of Maine, and in Mexico, British Columbia, Ontario and Alaska.
-He is a master Maine Guide, an ACA-certified instructor, a Wilderness First Responder.
+He is a master Maine Guide, an ACA Level 4 kayaking instructor and a Wilderness First Responder.
 When Zack isn't running Portland Paddle, he's a journalist, writer and teacher.

 Erin, Portland Paddle co-founder and guide, grew up exploring New Hampshire's waterways by canoe and kayak.
 Currently membership manager for the Maine Island Trail Association, she has also worked for another long-distance water trail, the Northern Forest Canoe Trail.
 Learn more about Erin's conservation work at kingfisherconservation.com.
 Erin is a Wilderness First Responder, a Registered Maine Guide, and an ACA-certified instructor.

 Ashley, our Human and Happiness Resources Manager, is a Yoga Instructor, Environmental Educator, Entrepreneur and life-long lover of the water!
 She is a licensed Maine Guide and an ACA-certified SUP instructor.
 Ashley has been helping people connect with nature and with themselves for over a decade and looks forward to sharing her love of yoga, SUP, and Casco Bay with you!
 If you can't pack in enough paddleboading this summer check out Ashley's winter indoor paddleboard yoga classes at ashleyfloweryoga.com